Your First Job

 Conditions, Criteria and Fees Apply.
 You should obtain and consider the relevant Product Disclosure Statement (PDS), terms and conditions and Guide to Fees and Charges for the product before making any decision about whether to acquire or continue to hold it.
 Full terms and conditions are available online or at any Bank of Queensland branch.

-- a minimum of $200 is credited to the linked Day2Day Plus Account in the prior calendar month.
+- a minimum of $1,000 is credited to the linked Everyday Account in the prior calendar month.
 This excludes amounts transferred from another one of your BOQ Accounts including any Account you may be linked to as an Authorised User or joint Account holder;

-- at least 5 direct debit transactions, ATM withdrawals or purchases of goods or services from a Merchant are made in the prior calendar month by using your eftpos Card or BOQ Visa Debit Card associated with your linked Day2Day Plus Account.
-This does not include cheques written or deposited, branch cash withdrawals, transfers or payments to any BOQ account or to a non-BOQ account via Internet Banking, in branch or at ATMs, transfer of funds to accounts held at an overseas bank, BPAY payments, pending Visa Debit Card transactions and BOQ Credit Card transactions.
+- at least 5 direct debit transactions, ATM withdrawals, BPAY payments, or purchases of goods or services from a Merchant are made in the prior calendar month by using your eftpos Card or BOQ Visa Debit Card associated with your linked Everyday Account.
+This does not include cheques written or deposited, branch cash withdrawals, transfers or payments to any BOQ account or to a non-BOQ account via Internet Banking, in branch or at ATMs, transfer of funds to accounts held at an overseas bank, pending Visa Debit Card transactions and BOQ Credit Card transactions.

 Transactions that are not settled (are pending) do not count towards the Bonus Criteria.
 If a transaction is made but settles in the following calendar month then the transaction will be counted in the following calendar month.

-The variable Base Rate applies to balances over $250,000.
 The variable Base Rate always applies in the first month after opening an account.
-In the first month, Bonus Criteria on the transaction account is measured from the time the Fast Track Saver Account is opened, not the full calendar month even if the transaction account was already existing.
+In the first month, Bonus Criteria on the transaction account is measured from the time the Saver Account is opened, not the full calendar month even if the transaction account was already existing.
 Interest is calculated on a stepped basis and paid monthly on the first day of the following month.
 If Bonus Criteria conditions are not met the variable Base Rate only will apply.